Redback-Operations/redback-documentation/docs/cybersecurity/SecDevOps Team/Onboarding/GitHub/GitHub Introduction.md

 For SecDevOps GitHub is the main tool used by the team, allowing members to carry out code reviews, manage pull requests and ensure secure development practices are being followed.
 The team uses it to track code changes on all repositories, review pull requests, verify security scan results from bandit, and ensure any changes to code are compliant with security standards before changes are accepted and the code is moved further along the development pipeline.

-## How to access the redback GitHub repo:
+## How to access the Redback GitHub repo

 To access the Redback GitHub repo use the following link: